Last updated: May 29, 2026

 What it helps with: Nebraska’s SNAP page says SNAP helps recipients buy food and can raise nutrition levels among low-income households.

 Who may qualify: Income, household size, expenses, and household rules matter.
-Federal SNAP rules allow a medical expense deduction for elderly or disabled household members for allowed costs over $35 per month that are not paid by insurance or another party.
-Use the SNAP medical costs guide when preparing receipts.
+Federal SNAP rules allow an elderly or disabled household member to report allowed medical costs over $35 per month that are not paid by insurance or another party.
+The USDA medical costs guide can help you prepare receipts.

 Where to apply: Use iServe Nebraska, call Economic Assistance at 1-800-383-4278, or ask a local DHHS office.

-Reality check: Report medical costs, Medicare premiums, dental bills, prescriptions, and ride costs if they apply.
-Those costs may affect the SNAP decision.
+Reality check: Report Medicare premiums, dental bills, prescriptions, doctor bills, and medical ride costs if they apply.
+These costs may affect the SNAP decision.

 LIHEAP and weatherization

 What it helps with: LIHEAP can help with heating and cooling costs when funding is open.
-Nebraska’s 2025-2026 LIHEAP guide says the program uses gross income and a 150% federal poverty level income limit.
+Nebraska’s LIHEAP page says households must meet income, citizenship and residency, utility responsibility, and other program rules.

 Where to apply: Use iServe, call 1-800-383-4278, or contact DHHS Economic Assistance.